 - Potential conflicts of interest: Some Altium Wealth Management advisors are also licensed insurance agents, which means they may earn a commission for recommending certain insurance products to you.
 This can create a potential conflict of interest, as financial advisors may be financially incentivized to make certain recommendations.

 - Relatively high fees: Altium Wealth Management charges a fee of 1.25% of assets under management for the first $1 million in a portfolio.
 While this falls in line with the average advisory fees charged by firms, which generally range from 0.50% to 1.25% of assets under management, it is on the higher end.
 Although Altium’s rates do decrease as a client’s account balance grows, the first $1 million will remain subject to that higher rate.

 - Only one physical office: Altium is registered in several states, so you do not have to live in Purchase, New York, in order to be a client.
 However, that is the only location where the firm has a physical office, which may not be ideal for clients who live far away and prefer more face-to-face contact.

 What types of clients does Altium Wealth Management serve?

-Altium typically requires a minimum account balance of $1 million, but it occasionally works with those who have less money to invest.
-Sometimes, it aggregates the accounts of family members in order to reach the $1 million threshold.
+Altium Wealth Management typically requires a minimum account balance of $1 million, but it also will work with those who have less to invest.
+In fact, its Form ADV lists almost exactly the same amount of high net worth individuals and non-high net worth individuals as clients, although the majority of its assets under management come from high net worth clients.
+Sometimes the firm aggregates the accounts of family members in order to reach the $1 million threshold required.

 Services offered by Altium Wealth Management